During your stay

 Dutch

-Together with the 'provincial center for adult education Hasselt (PCVO)' Hasselt University organizes a A1 Dutch course for international students, PhD students and guests.
+Together with the 'provincial centre for adult education Hasselt (PCVO)' Hasselt University organises a Dutch course for international students, PhD students, and guests.

-This beginners course aims at giving you the basics for everyday conversation.
-During this cours you will, together with other international (PhD)students, learn the basics of the Dutch language, focusing on reading, writing, listening and speaking.
+This beginner's course (level A1) aims at giving you the basics for everyday conversation.
+During this course, you will, together with other international (PhD) students, learn the basics of the Dutch language, focusing on reading, writing, listening, and speaking.

-This course consists of two-weekly lessons (one online, one on campus).
+This course consists of two weekly lessons (one online and one on campus).

 Target group?

-International students, PhD-students, guests who want to learn Dutch.
+International students, PhD students, and guests who want to learn Dutch.
 No prior knowledge of the Dutch language is required.

 When?